 Paul joined Filene after working at Beloit College, most recently as their Associate Director of Student Success, Equity, and Inclusion.
 In this and other roles at Beloit College he supported DEI initiatives, government and foundation relations, sponsored research, and retention strategies to increase student success and graduation rates.

 Paul is thrilled to be working with an organization supporting cooperative finance and financial inclusion, and he enjoys guiding new academic research tailored for credit unions.

 Although a Canadian at heart, Paul has said he always felt he was destined to end up in Beloit, WI.
 He lives there with his wife, two children, and yellow lab.
-Paul enjoys travelling with his family, cooking traditional French Canadian food like tourtiere, and running long distances.
-See more of Paul on his LinkedIn.
+Paul enjoys traveling with his family, cooking traditional French Canadian food like tourtiere, and running long distances.
+See more of Paul on LinkedIn.

 After the Mortgage Foreclosure Moratorium: How Credit Unions Can Help

 Stable housing is a component of consumer financial and social well-being.
 Understanding and responding to the challenges can contribute to deeper member engagement and improve financial outcomes.